pcoxell/getdata-006-course-project/README.md

 4. Download "run_analysis.R" into the working directory.
 5. Use source("run_analysis.R") to run the script.

+<h3>Dependencies:</h3>
+This script only requires the base R package.
+No other packages were used to conduct the analysis.

-<h3>Note about features</h3>
+<h3>Note about features:</h3>
 The labels for the features are identical to the labels stored in features.txt.
-While they could have been cleaned up further, I have kept their original names to make any later analysis easier with reference to the readme files from the original data set.
+The original names have been kept the same as those stored in features.txt to make any later analysis easier with reference to the readme and files from the original data set.

 <h3>Expected output:</h3>
 1. tidydataset1.txt - This file is a tidy data set, where the mean and standard deviations in the original dataset have been extracted and cleaned up.